ptilleti/AI-Workspace/01-pdf-chatbot/README.md

 - Docker comes later when you want to containerize your app

 ## Next Steps
-1. Start with the Jupyter notebook tutorial
+1. Start with the Jupyter notebook tutorial (`notebooks/tutorial.ipynb`)
-2. Run the basic chatbot
+2. Run the basic chatbot with `python src/chatbot.py`
 3. Experiment with different questions
+4. Try different Ollama models (see `docs/OLLAMA_GUIDE.md`)
-4. Learn about improvements (RAG, vector databases, etc.)
+5. Learn about improvements (RAG, vector databases, etc.)

+**Note**: The tutorial notebook contains simplified example code for learning.
+The actual implementation in `src/` uses the optimized approach described above.